 Broad spectrum CBD contains a wealth of beneficial cannabinoids including CBD, CBG, and powerful terpenes, but don’t contain any THC.
 Broad spectrum products are great if you experience nerve damage from your inflammation.

-Full Spectrum CBD contains a huge variety of cannabinoids including 0.3% THC.
+Full spectrum on the other hand contains a huge variety of cannabinoids including 0.3% THC.
 This specific combination of compounds is believed to elicit what is known as the “entourage effect” where all of the cannabinoids work synergistically to create stronger effects.
 Full spectrum CBD is also an excellent choice for inflammation.

 For anxiety, we recommend any one of the spectrums.